 In April 1949 the 1st Battalion was ordered at very short notice to move to Hong Kong to reinforce the garrison against a Communist threat.
 Later it was joined by the rest of the 40th Division.

 In October 1951 the 1st Battalion embarked at Hong Kong for Korea.
-On 5 November the Battalion took part in what was afterwards known as the Gunpowder Plot Battle.
+On 5 November the Battalion took part in the second Battle of Maryang-san, afterwards known as the Gunpowder Plot Battle.
 The young and inexperienced troops fought magnificently and continued to show high fighting qualities during the remainder of the year in which the Battalion campaigned in Korea.
 There the Battalion won the last two Battle Honours of The Royal Leicestershire Regiment.

 In August 1952 the Battalion returned home to Quorn and was warmly welcomed by the people of Leicestershire.
 For the first time the Battalion exercised the Freedom of the City of Leicester and marched through the streets of the City with bayonets fixed and Colours flying.
 It was on this occasion that the County presented to the Regiment a Fanfare of Trumpets to mark its appreciation of the Battalion’s fine record in Korea.

 In December 1952 the Battalion left Quorn for Iserlohn in Germany, and there new Colours were presented in July 1954.